hasley1234/Emerging-Technologies-5026-DST/DIGITAL  SCENT TECHNOLOGY - THE POTENTIAL TO IMPACT JAMAICA AND THE REST OF THE REGION.md

 The componelnts of skin emissions, exhaled breath, and urine odor have created attention as diagnostic biomarkers of diseases and disorders, including liver disease, lung cancer,, asthma, cystic fibrosis, diabets,Volatile organic compounds are the major target for e-noses in medical diagnosi, such as a ammonia in individuals with liver disease, acetone for patients with diabetes, and alkanes in patients with lung cancer, pentane in patients with asthma.
-The e-nose technology has the potential to be operated for disgnosis.
+The e-nose technology has the potential to be operated for disgnosis. www.digitalmedical.org, www.digitalscent.com, www.google.com and www.wikipedia,com.

 The digital Scent Technology market growth by region in North America and the Caribbean are estimated to account for large share during the forecast period between the
 2017 and 2023.
 Increase in healthcare expenditure in the region has propelled the importance on enhancing patient care, diagnosis, and treatment processes.
 The